prometheus/alertmanager/docs/configuration.md

 ## `<time_interval>`

-A `time_interval` specifies a named interval of time that may be referenced in the routing tree to mute particular routes for particular times of the day.
+A `time_interval` specifies a named interval of time that may be referenced in the routing tree to mute/activate particular routes for particular times of the day.

 ```yaml
 name: <string>